 Most samples showed congruence between highs and lows of DOC with stage.
 West Leech was the only site which had a greater proportion of common maxima compared to minima, all other sites had more frequent occurrence of low DOC occurring at low stage that they did of high DOC occurring at high stage.

-Overall, each site’s samples showed majority, but not absolute, agreement in extremes of DOC-stage relationships (Figure 21).
+Table 16: Proportion of Samples for Which Peak Dissolved Organic Carbon (DOC) was Collected at the Highest Sample Stage.